Private Attorneys General Act (PAGA)

 Who gets PAGA settlements?

-According to the California Chamber of Commerce, a settlement an employee receives from a PAGA lawsuit is around $1,000 – $5,000.
-But, keep in mind that each circumstance is different from one others, especially because each employee experiences a different situation at work.
+According to the California Chamber of Commerce, an employee’s settlement from a PAGA lawsuit is around $1,000 – $5,000.
+However, keep in mind that each circumstance is different, especially because each employee experiences a different situation at work.

 How do you calculate PAGA claim compensation?